Kava-Labs/kava-blockscout-build/DEVELOPMENT.md

 1808591
 ```

-Query for blockscout database state for a given transaction (removing the `0x` prefix from the transaciton of interest)
+Query for blockscout database state for a given transaction (removing the `0x` prefix from the transaction of interest)

 ```sql
 select * from transactions where hash = decode('080a9c8c6bde6320dac69dd8639172aca893d357904f7a1ad37debf17bfec79f','hex');